voltaicio/open_secrets/README.md

 open_secrets
 ============

-A NodeJS toolset for working with the OpenSecrets API
+A NodeJS toolset for working with the OpenSecrets API.

 Overview
 --------